 If one strikes a large tree at its root, it would discharge the juice and it still lives.
 If one strikes in the middle, it would exude the juice and still, it lives.
 If one strikes at the top, it would discharge juice and still, it lives.
 The tree having pervaded by the Jivatman (Self) stands firm rejoicing.

 Then his father asked him to put some salt into the water and instructed to bring it the next morning.
 The next day, he brought it.
-His father asked to take-out the salt that was put into the water during the previous night.
-His son told that it was gone as it was melted.
+His father asked him to take out the salt that he put into the water during the previous night.
+His son told that it has gone as it dissolved in the water.
 His father asked him to taste the water.
 He tasted and answered that it was salty.
 Then he told that the Supreme Being is likewise not being perceived in spite of its presence.
 The subtle essence has all this in its Atman.
 That is Atman.
 That is the truth.
 That thou art.
 O!
 Svetaketu.

-Tat Tvam Asi as interpreted by Sri Ramanujacharya
+Tat Tvam Asi as interpreted by Sri Ramanuja

-Tat Tvam Asi as interpreted by Sri Madhvacharya
+Tat Tvam Asi as interpreted by Sri Madhva

 Sri Madhvacharya had written a commentary on Chandogya Upanishad.
 We have already seen that the Mahavakya was repeated nine times in the Upanishad.
 He interprets those repetitions as “That is the Existence, that is the Self, That you are not, Svetaketu”.

 Tat Tvam Asi as interpreted by Sri Vallaba

 Sri Vallaba is the exponent of Suttadvida or pure monism that believes in the relationship of Brahman and Jiva as Whole and part.
 He interprets this Mahavakya as “Brahman You are”, but in the sense that Jiva is the part of whole Brahman.